romiebanerjee/TDAmapper/README.md

 Output: Network graph representing topological summary

-The script mapper.py takes as input a numpy array and lens parameters (see example below) and returns a json file mapperViz.json that contain the data of the mapper output simplicial complex (one-dimensional).
+The script mapper.py takes as input a numpy array and lens parameters (see example below) and returns a json file mapperViz.json that contains the data of the mapper output simplicial complex (one-dimensional).
 The javascript file mapperViz.js interprets this json to produce the visualization.

 Example: (Iris dataset)